 The maniac here steals and then sports the attire of his most recent victim and with it being a fancy dress party; he is spoiled for choice.
-A similar idea was used in both Class Reunion Massacre and Hide and Go Shriek, but it is utilised to the best effect here.
+A similar idea was visible in both Class Reunion Massacre and Hide and Go Shriek, but it is utilised to the best effect here.
 He dons some really disturbing guises, but my favorite was the creepy robe (well it looked like a robe) and mask that he wore in his confrontation with Elaine.
 In a fantastic sequence, the killer who is splashed in blood, proceeds to smash out the lights in the carriage with a spear, as he constantly pursues the petrified final girl.
-In terms of horror visuals, it’s a real classic and stands comfortably alongside the similar scene from My Bloody Valentine.
+In terms of horror sequences, it’s a real classic and stands comfortably alongside the similar scene from My Bloody Valentine.
 Whilst Terror Train isn’t exactly a gore hound’s delight, it’s still graphic enough to satisfy most and it’s one that will stay with you after the credits have rolled.

 One thing I did find interesting were the various talks about trains dying out and how they would become just a memory in a few years time.
 Well, that was 1980 and over thirty years later, they’re still as over-crowded as they’ve ever been…